 Republic makes available medical, dental and vision insurance, life insurance and short- and long-term disability insurance programs for our employees.
 The NEOs are eligible to participate in these programs on the same basis and with the same level of financial subsidy as our general employee population (other than those employees who are subject to different terms under a collective bargaining agreement).
 Like our other employees, our NEOs may participate in our 401(k) plan and may defer a portion of their base salary and annual incentive compensation, to the maximum defined level specified by the IRS, which in 2021 was \$19,500 plus an additional \$6,500 for those age 50 and above.
-Republic matches 100% of the first three percent of pay contributed and 50% of the next two percent of pay contributed by an employee.
+Republic matches 100% of the first three percent of pay contributed by an employee.
 Republic's matching contributions into the 401(k) plan for the NEOs who participated are reported in the "All Other Compensation for 2021" table on page 69.